2020dfff/2020dfff.github.io/_pages/about.md

 > ### **HUAWEI ICT Department**
 >
-> > **Sep 2022 (Upcoming)**
+> > **Aug 2022 -- Oct 2022**
 >
 > > ***Software Development Engineer***

-- Members in **packet core network department, ddb group**, focus on distributed database microservices built on cloud core.
+- Interned in **packet core network department, ddb group**, focus on distributed database microservices built on cloud core.
+Mainly using **Golang** to help solve problems, like changing the mml echo output and reading the number of servers from the environment variable.
-- Mainly using **Golang** to help solve problems, like changing the mml echo output and reading the number of servers from the environment variable.
+- We provide a full range of core network software, help operators build an agile, efficient and reliable core network.
+Build DDB micro-service based on Go Cell framework, realize synchronous data processing and so on.